stonerlab/stonerplots/README.md

 - presentation_dark - tweak the weight of elements for dark presnetations.
 - science-2col, science-3col - Science 2 and 3 column width figures
 - thesis-sm - reduces the figure width to make the axes closer to 4/3 aspect ratio.

+## Context Managers

+The package is designed to work by using python context managers to aid plotting.
+These include:

+- SavedFigure - apply style sheets and then save any resulting figures to disc in one or more formats
+- StackVertical - make a multi-panel plot where the panels are arranged in a vertical stack and pushed together so that the top-x-axis on one frame is the bottom of the next.
+- MultiPanel - a general; purpose miulti-panel plotting helper.
+- InsetPlot - create an inset set of axes.
+- DoubleYAxis - setup the righthand y axis for a second scale and optional colour the y-axes differently and merge the legend into a single legend.

 ## Colour Cycles